A Brief History

 Where did the American military aviation industry and procurement process go so far wrong?
 Is the problem(s) due to corruption, incompetence, or the inherent complexity of super-modern systems?
 We certainly do not have the answers to these troubling questions, but if you do, please let us know.

-Questions for Students (or others): Should the US military concentrate on building unmanned fighters and bombers instead of manned airplanes?
+Question for students (and subscribers): Should the US military concentrate on building unmanned fighters and bombers instead of manned airplanes?
 Is the tremendous cost of these weapons systems (F-22 and F-35) worth the expense?
 Do you believe the US will need these sophisticated aircraft in the near future?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!